autay27/boccam/report.md

 After the user inputs code to the browser, the package Jison is used for converting it into an abstract syntax tree.
 Jison-Lex is a lexer generator included in the package, while Jison itself is a parser generator.
 The two are based on the widely used Flex and Bison, and have a similar API to them.
 The key difference is that Jison generates Javascript lexers and parsers, which can be run in the browser, and produce an output in the form of a Javascript array which can easily be processed further. [@jison] [@jisonlex]

 Jison-Lex is a regular expression-based lexer generator; it generates a program that can break text down into a list of tokens, the 'words' of a programming language, including predefined keywords as well as user-defined names and values.
-Because Occam is a language with significant whitespace - indentation changes the meaning of code - the default Jison-Lex tokeniser had to be extended to correctly tokenise indents, dedents and newlines.
+Because occam is a language with significant whitespace, the default Jison-Lex tokeniser had to be extended to correctly tokenise indents, dedents and newlines.
 The example indent/dedent scanner provided as part of the documentation [@whitespace] was adapted for this purpose.

 Jison is a shift-reduce parser generator; it generates a program that takes the list of tokens produced by the lexer, and repeatedly 'shifts' the first few tokens onto its stack, then 'reduces' them according to the rules of a context-free grammar, to arrive at the end result of an abstract syntax tree (AST).
 Encoding the grammar of occam went smoothly, thanks to the list of rules provided in Appendix H of the occam 2.1 Reference Manual [@oc21].

 ## Interpreting

+Elm is a functional programming language which compiles to Javascript, so it can be run in the browser.
+It is inspired by Haskell, but geared towards interactive uses, so I/O and other side effects are easy to use and cleanly separated out as part of Elm's program architecture.
+Elm also has functional languages' characteristic pattern matching capabilities, lack of runtime errors, and ease of handling user-defined exceptions.
+This makes it well suited for writing an interpreter.

 The AST produced by Jison is converted into JSON format using Javascript, in order for Elm to be able to convert the tree into a native Elm datatype.
 Then, it becomes the first element in the 'list of running processes' used when constructing the Elm model of the program.